 This is, in fact, the major advantage of driving a plug-in hybrid.
 These vehicles may have a limited range and take a long time to charge, but they'll be about the cheapest ride you can get until fully electric vehicles are available.

-For more information about the plug-in hybrids and other related topics, follow the links on the next page.
+For more information about the plug-in hybrids and other related topics, follow the links below.